 Jeff Kravitz/FilmMagicKurt Cobain performing in 1993, the year before he died by suicide.

 Kurt Cobain is born in Aberdeen, Washington.
-The frontman of the grunge band Nirvana, Cobain wrote iconic songs like “Come as You Are,” “Lithium,” and “Smells Like Teen Spirit.”
-Behind the scenes, however, he struggled with depression, chronic health problems, and drug addiction, and ultimately Cobain died by suicide in 1994 at the age of 27.
+The frontman of the grunge band Nirvana, Cobain wrote iconic songs like “Come As You Are,” “Lithium,” and “Smells Like Teen Spirit.”
+Behind the scenes, however, he struggled with depression, chronic health problems, and drug addiction, and ultimately Cobain died by his own hand in 1994 at the age of 27, leaving a haunting suicide note behind.

 1985: Ireland Begins Allowing The Sale Of Contraceptives